How Blockchain Is Enhancing Trade Finance

 6. Infosys India Trade Connect

 The Infosys India Trade Connect platform is also called India Trade Connect and is being developed by Infosys in partnership with seven private-sector banks.
 It is targeted at a variety of issues in trade finance including ownership validation, certification of documents and payments.

 Banks such as ICICI Bank, Axis Bank, Kotak Mahindra Bank, Yes Bank, IndusInd Bank, RBL Bank, and South Indian Bank are also using the platform to help manage risks in trade and supply chain financing.

 The ICICI Trade Finance Blockchain platform, which has already attracted 250 corporate who want to use it to cut cost, increase efficiency, and secure domestic & international trade transactions.
 It was created by ICICI Bank, which is also collaborating with peer banks and other partners to create a comprehensive ecosystem in the industry using blockchain and to develop common standards in order to advance adoption.
 In addition to removing and simplifying the paper-intensive trade finance process by bringing counter-parties together on the same platform, it enables decision making in almost real time.

-It employs distributed and unalterable ledger to digitize paper-intensive international trade finance process.
-It also provides parties with access of information on a single place/source.
-Not only will organizations have real-time view of data at one place, they can also track documentation and authenticate ownership of assets digitally and execute trade finance transaction on a encrypted and secure digital contracts.
+It employs distributed and unalterable ledger to digitize the paper-intensive international trade finance process.
+It also provides parties with the access of information on a single place/source.
+Not only will organizations have a real-time view of data at one place, but they can also track documentation and authenticate ownership of assets digitally and execute trade finance transaction on a encrypted and secure digital contracts.